Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Introduction

-The proof of Theorem \ref{TReduction} requires three main ingredients.
-First, one needs the linear and nonlinear profile decomposition.
-For the linear profile decomposition, the case $s_c=1$ was established in \cite{KillipVisanZhang2016a} and we will follow the argument presented in that paper.
-The profile decomposition is the key to prove the existence of minimal blow-up solutions, which will be discussed below.
-The tool that will be used to prove the linear profile decomposition is the inverse Strichartz inequality.
-This inequality indicates that the solution with non-trivial space-time bounds must concentrate at least one bubble.
-Applying the inverse Strichartz inequality repeatedly, it can be shown that the linear solution is concentrating at multiple bubbles with the remainder term after passing a subsequence.
+First, the linear and nonlinear profile decompositions are required.
+For the linear profile decomposition, the case $s_c = 1$ was established in \cite{KillipVisanZhang2016a}, and we will follow the methodology outlined in that work.
+The main tool used to derive the linear profile decomposition is the inverse Strichartz inequality.
+This inequality shows that a solution with non-trivial spacetime bounds must concentrate at least one bubble.
+By repeatedly applying the inverse Strichartz inequality, it can be demonstrated that the linear solution concentrates on multiple bubbles, with the remainder term vanishing after passing to a subsequence.